arkime/arkime/parliament/README.md

 Now browse to the app at `http://localhost:8765`, or whichever port you passed into the `npm start` command.

 To login, use the password (**deprecated**) that you passed into the `npm start` command.
-If you did not supply a password, you can view the parliament in read only mode and configure Arkime User Authentication in the Auth section on the Settings page (see below).
+If you did not supply a password, you can view the parliament in read only mode and configure Arkime User Authentication in the Auth section on the Settings page (see section below).

 ##### Arkime User Authetication
 Parliament passwords are being deprecated.
 You can configure Parliament access using the Auth section on the Settings page.
 Auth uses the Arkime User's database for Parliament access.